Fluctuations in Mean-Field Ising models: Proofs of Theorems , and Lemma

 Also, the first term inside the parenthesis in the RHS of \eqref{eq:part_2} is exponentially small in $N$, by invoking Lemma \ref{lem:gentail} with $\delta=0$.
 Proceeding to control the second term in the RHS of \eqref{eq:part_2} we have

-where the last step uses Holder's inequality with $p>0$ to be chosen later.
-For controlling the first term inside the bracket in the RHS of \eqref{eq:part_3}, repeating the same argument as in the derivation of \eqref{eq:carry_2} with $p>0$ small enough, yields:
+where the last step uses Holder's inequality for any $p>0$.
+For controlling the first term inside the bracket in the RHS of \eqref{eq:part_3}, by choosing $p>0$ small enough and repeating the same argument as in the derivation of \eqref{eq:carry_2}, we get:

 Combining \eqref{eq:part_2}, \eqref{eq:mf_4}, \eqref{eq:part_3} and \eqref{eq:mf_5}, the desired conclusion follows. \item[(c)] All steps of part (b) above go through verbatim, except the RHS of \eqref{eq:mf_4} gets replaced by $\log N$ (by part (a) of~\cref{prop:CWresmain}), and \eqref{eq:mf_5} is replaced by (c.f.~\eqref{eq:carry_3})